LwandoMadebe/Datacom---Cybersecurity-Job-Semulation/README.md

 Please dowmload my risk assessment [here](./LwandoRiskAssessment.xlsx)

-### What I learned
+### Summary of what I did
-Completed a simulation focussed on how Datacom's cybersecurity team helps protect it's clients Investigated a cyberattack and produced a comprehensive report documenting findings and outlining key recommendations to improve a client's cybersecurity posture
+1. Completed a simulation focussed on how Datacom's cybersecurity team helps protect it's clients
+2. Investigated a cyberattack and produced a comprehensive report documenting findings and outlining key recommendations to improve a client's cybersecurity posture
-Conducted a comprehensive risk assessment
+2. Conducted a comprehensive risk assessment

 PLease download my completion certificate [here](./dartacomcertificate.pdf)